Promise anti-pattern

 );

-Since you can have multiple .then() statments when workin with Promises remember that .catch() is able to catch errors happening in any of the .then() statements:
+Since you can chain multiple .then() statements with Promises, remember that .catch() catches errors from any of them:

 successfulPromiseRequest()